JuliaPluto/HypertextLiteral.jl/docs/src/index.md

 * With exception of boolean attributes (which must be removed to be false), input is treated as-is and not otherwise modified.

-* Interpolations having string values are injected "as-is" into the output (subject to context sensitive checking or escaping);
+* Values having serialization to `"text/html"` are injected "as-is" into element content.
+Attributes should only accept string objects.
-  conversely, non-string values may be given helpful interpretations.

 * Given that this library will be used by content producers, it should be conservative, raising an error when invalid hypertext is discovered